 Bootstrapping a TypeScript project with CodeMeta Tools

 While Deno provides most tooling for bootstrapping a TypeScript project there are some things it doesn’t handle directly.
-In my Caltech Library project I like to include a CITATION.cff, about.md and have a simple Pandoc template for generating the website for the project.
+In my Caltech Library project I like to include a CITATION.cff, about.md, Makefile and have a simple Pandoc template for generating the website for the project.
 These can all be accomplished with CodeMeta Tools’ cmt command.

 Typical Tasks